ec-johnston/2021GL094038/README.md

 Post-processed data for the US Pacific Coast region at 4 km spatial resolution (some processed data not included due to size):

-- daily_precip_2010_2017.Rds: daily precipitation data from PRISM
+- daily_precip_2010_2017.rds: daily precipitation data from PRISM
-- land_use.Rds: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people)
+- land_use.rds: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people)
-- slope.Rds: slope (in radians)
+- slope.rds: slope (in radians)
-- landslides_precip.Rds: daily to monthly antecedent precipitation intensity preceding observed landslides
+- landslides_precip.rds: daily to monthly antecedent precipitation intensity preceding observed landslides

 ### analysis_scripts